MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 |Q1 CY21|**Saving Teams meeting recording to Classic Stream no longer allowed**<br>All tenants will save Teams meeting recording to OneDrive for Business and SharePoint|

 Microsoft Teams has a new method for saving meeting recordings.
-As the first phase of a transition from classic Microsoft Stream to the [new Stream](https://docs.microsoft.com/stream/streamnew/new-stream), this method stores recordings on Microsoft OneDrive and SharePoint in Microsoft 365 and offers many benefits.
+As the first phase of a transition from classic Microsoft Stream to the [new Stream](https://docs.microsoft.com/stream/streamnew/new-stream), this method stores recordings on Microsoft OneDrive for Business and SharePoint in Microsoft 365 and offers many benefits.

 The benefits of using OneDrive for Business and SharePoint for storing recordings include: